mihai-craita/countries_center_box/README.md

-This repo contains a list of countries containing their center, south west and north east latitude and longitude.
+This repo contains a list of countries containing center, south west and north east latitude and longitude.
 The list can be used for centering on a country in google maps.

 Here is a code example:
 ```js
  function initialize() {